pretorh/lfs-notes/steps/main-build.md

 #### Configure glibc

-Install locales needed for future tests, see `scripts/6/glibc/locale.sh`
+Install locales needed for future tests, see `scripts/6/glibc/locale.sh` (about 0.2x real/usr+sys)

 Find your locale in list of supported (`tar -xOf ./glibc-*.tar.xz --wildcards -- 'glibc-*/localedata/SUPPORTED'`) and install it